 Raiders intercept Jordan Love 3 times, hold on to beat Packers 17-13

+“One of the best interceptions I’ve ever seen in my life,” Spillane said.
+“Fifty yards down the field, to be able to contort his body, high point the football and end the game like that, what an outstanding play by a player who’s been gnawing at the bit to get on the field.”

 The Raiders’ offense did just enough, with Jimmy Garoppolo completing 22 of 31 passes for 208 yards and a touchdown while throwing his NFL-high seventh interception.
-Jakobi Meyers caught seven passes for 75 yards and a TD.
+Jakobi Meyers caught seven passes for 75 yards and a TD, and former Packer Davante Adams had four catches for 45 yards.

 Both offenses struggled.
 The Raiders (2-3) gained 279 yards and the Packers (2-3) finished with 285.